Troy Junction–Merrygoen railway line

-The Troy Junction–Merrygoen railway line is a railway line located in northern New South Wales, Australia.
-It forms part of a cross country railway line between Dubbo in the state's Central West, and Werris Creek on the Main North line, allowing goods from the western part of the state to access the Hunter ports, bypassing Sydney.
+The Troy Junction–Merrygoen railway line is a railway line in regional New South Wales, Australia.
+At its western end it links to Dubbo in the Central West–Orana, while at its eastern end in Merrygoen the line joins in to a cross-country link towards the Main Northern railway line in the Hunter Valley.
+This allows goods from the western part of the state such as grain to access the Port of Newcastle while bypassing Sydney.

-This section of line is likely to form part of the Inland Railway from Melbourne to Brisbane.
+In December 2025, a timber trestle bridge on the line over Beni Creek was destroyed in a bushfire, forcing grain traffic to be redirected temporarily.
+The Australian Rail Track Corporation reopened the railway line in May 2026 after completing a new concrete ballast top bridge over the creek.

-Junction
+Junctions

-At Troy Junction in Dubbo the railway line to Merrygoen branches off the line to Coonamble.
+At Troy Junction in Dubbo the railway line to Merrygoen branches off the Coonamble railway line.

 At Merrygoen, the line joins the Gwabegar railway line.

 Stations

 Passenger services are no longer provided.